alanvardy/tod/PUBLISH_CHECKLIST.md

 - Change version in Cargo.toml
 - Change version in main.rs
 - Update CHANGELOG.md with version number
-- Update README.md with help text
+- Update README.md with help text `cargo run -- -h`
 - Add any new examples to README.md